Best Unlimited Phone Plans for Seniors in 2026, Tested and Reviewed

 Our Hands-on Experience:Plans and Pricing

-If you find you don’t need so much data, you can switch to one of their limited plans, such as 10 GB for $35 per month, 5 GB for $25 per month, or 1 GB for $20 per month.
+If you don't need so much data, you can switch to one of their limited plans, such as 10 GB for $30 per month, 5 GB for $25 per month, or 1 GB for $20 per month.
 These affordable plans have unlimited talk and text.
-But if you’re accustomed to unlimited data, they might feel like substantial downgrades.
-We consider the jump from 10 GB to unlimited data for $5 extra per month (for ages 50+) worthwhile.
+We consider the jump from 10 GB to unlimited data for just $5 extra per month (for ages 55+) a worthwhile upgrade.

 Using one of our favorite tablets for seniors, the GrandPad from Consumer Cellular